 Sec.
-68. Role of Government Agencies. - The following government agencies shall perform the following functions to promote the welfare and protect the rights of seafarers:
+68. Role of Government Agencies. - The following government agencies shall perform the following functions to promote the welfare and protect the rights of Filipino seafarers:

-- (a) Commission on Higher Education (CHED).
-CHED shall set the standards and monitor the performance of maritime education programs and maritime higher education institutions, ensuring that quality maritime education, including curricula and training programs, are structured and delivered in accordance with the written programs, methods, and media of delivery, procedures, and course materials compliant with international standards prescribed under the STCW Convention and its amendments.
-For this purpose, CHED shall be in close coordination with the MARINA. - 18 (b) Department of Labor and Employment (DOLE).
-DOLE shall ensure that the 19 standards set forth under this Act, Presidential Decree No. 442, as amended, 20 and other domestic laws, the MLC, 2006 and other international treaties and 21 conventions to which the Philippines is a signatory are faithfully complied with 22 and fairly applied to seafarers. - To this end, the DOLE shall establish an effective system for the inspection and certification to ensure that the working and living conditions of seafarers are met and continue to be met pursuant to the MLC, 2006. - Department of Foreign Affairs (DFA).
-DFA, through its consular offices or foreign service posts, in coordination with the appropriate government agency, shall take priority action or make representation with the foreign authority concerned to protect the rights of seafarers and extend immediate assistance, including the repatriation of distressed or beleaguered seafarers.
+- a) Commission on Higher Education (CHED) The CHED shall set the standards and monitor the performance of maritime education programs and maritime higher education institutions, ensuring that quality maritime education, including curricula and training programs, are structured and delivered in accordance with the written programs, methods, and media of delivery, procedures, and course materials compliant with international standards prescribed under the STCW Convention and its amendments.
+For this purpose, CHED shall be in close coordination with the MARINA. - b) Department of Labor and Employment (DOLE).
+The DOLE shall ensure that the standards set forth under this Act, Presidential Decree No. 442, as amended, and other domestic laws, the MLC, 2006 and other international treaties and conventions to which the Philippines is a signatory are faithfully complied with and fairly applied to Filipino seafarers. - To this end, the DOLE shall establish an effective system for the inspection and certification to ensure the working and living conditions of seafarers are met and continue to be met pursuant to the MLC, 2006. - c) Department of Foreign Affairs (DFA).
+DFA, through its consular offices or foreign service posts, in coordination with the appropriate government agency, shall take priority action or make representation with the foreign authority concerned to protect the rights of seafarers and extend immediate assistance. including the repatriation of distressed or beleaguered seafarers.

-- Department of Health (DOH).
-DOH shall regulate the activities and operations of all clinics which conduct medical, physical, optical, dental, psychological, and other similar examinations, hereinafter referred to as health examinations, on seafarers. - The DOH shall determine and prescribe the nature of the medical examination that shall be required of a seafarer, ensuring that such examination will genuinely determine the seafarer's State of health, considering the duties that he/she shall be required to perform on board.
-The DOH shall likewise prescribe the contents of the medical certificate to ensure that such certification will genuinely reflect the seafarer's state of health. - 11 (e) Philippine Overseas Employment Administration (POEA).
-POEA shall review and 12 improve on the working conditions and terms of employment of the officers 13 and crew of vessels of Philippine registry, and of such officers and crew 14 members who are Filipino citizens and employed by foreign vessels. - Overseas Workers' Welfare Administration (OWWA).
-The OWWA, through its (f) 15 welfare officer or, in his absence, the coordinating officer, shall provide the 16 seafarers and his/her family all the assistance they may need in the 17 enforcement of contractual obligations by agencies and/or by their principals.
-18 The OWWA shall likewise formulate and implement welfare programs for 19 overseas Filipino seafarers and their families while they are abroad and upon 20 their return.
-It shall ensure the awareness by the overseas Filipino workers and 21 their families of these programs and other related governmental programs.
-22 - (g) Maritime Industry Authority (MARINA).
-The MARINA shall ensure that the examination, licensing, and certification system for seafarers are in accordance with the requirements prescribed under the STCW Convention, international agreements, other conventions relevant thereto, and other applicable laws, rules, and regulations.
+- d) Department of Health (DOH).
+The DOH shall regulate the activities and operations of all clinics which conduct physical, optical, dental, psychological and other similar examinations, hereinafter referred to as health examinations, on Filipino seafarers. - The DOH shall determine and prescribe the nature of the medical examination that shall be required of a seafarer, ensuring that such examination will genuinely determine the seafarer's state of health, considering the duties that the seafarer shall be required to perform on board.
+The DOH shall likewise prescribe the contents of the medical certificate to ensure that such certification will genuinely reflect the seafarer's state of health. - e) Department of Migrant Workers (DMW) Philippine Overseas Employment Administration (POEA). - The DMW, including the Migrant Workers Office (MWO), shall be the primary agency tasked to protect the rights and promote the welfare of overseas Filipino seafarers, in accordance to its mandate under Republic Act No. 11641 or the "Department of Migrant Workers Act."

+The POEA It shall also review and improve on the working conditions and terms of employment of the officers and crew of vessels of Philippine registry, and of such officers and crew members who are Filipino citizens and employed by foreign vessels.

+DMW shall develop and implement a national reintegration program for seafarers, as prescribed under Chapter XIII, Section 52 of this Act.

-28 (h) National Maritime Polytechnic.
-The NMP shall strengthen its research capability 29 to provide studies/resources for evidenced-based policy decision-making and 30 program development, and continuously address gaps in the protection and 31 welfare of the seafarers.
+DMW, through the National Maritime Polytechnic (NMP), shall strengthen its research capability to provide studies/resources for evidence-based policy decision-making and program development, and continuously address gaps in the protection and welfare of the seafarers.

-- The NMP shall also continue to develop, enhance, and increase the accessibility of its gender and women empowerment and training courses for seafarers to the maritime industry, which shall be made available in any format, including digital and/or e-learning format. - (i) Philippine Coast Guard (PCG).
-The PCG shall undertake port state control inspections of vessels calling at any port of the Philippines, in accordance with international conventions and standards, for the promotion of safety of life and property at sea, control and prevention of maritime pollution, and verification of compliance with the minimum standards of training and social condition of officers and crew on board the ships.
+The NMP shall also continue to develop, enhance, and increase the accessibility of its gender and women empowerment and training courses for seafarers to the maritime industry, which shall be made available in an format, including digital and/or e-learning format.